MRMotorRank

 What does a Legendary deal mean?+

-Legendary means the asking price is more than 30% below MotorRank's estimated fair value for that specific year, trim, mileage, condition, and history — roughly the top 1% of all listings.
-Below that the scale is Epic (>10% below), Good (>0% below), Fair (within 5% above), and Meh.
+Legendary means a deal score of 96 or higher — the asking price is far below MotorRank's estimated fair value for that specific year, trim, mileage, condition, and history, so it's reserved for the rare top deals.
+Below that the scale runs Epic (90+), Good (priced under fair value), Fair (within ~5% over market), and Meh.

 Do you cover private-seller listings or just dealers?+